 We concretely support the career of young talents.

-On January 1, 2018, Le Dimore del Quartetto Association signed a Network agreement with some of the main Italian concert societies.
+On January 1, 2018, Le Dimore del Quartetto signed a Network agreement with some of the main Italian concert societies.

 The activity of young string quartets’ promotion started by Le Dimore del Quartetto is realized through the direct collaboration with the societies taking part in the Network.